 [*Authors contributed equally.]

-Abstract: In this paper, we present an end effector that can drill holes compliant to aeronautic standards while mounted on a lightweight robot arm.
-There is an unmet demand for a robotic solution capable of drilling inside an aircraft fuselage, as size, weight and space constraints disqualify current commercial solutions for this task.
-Our main contribution is the mechanical design of the end effector with vibration-reducing feet that are pressed against the workpiece during the drilling process to increase stability, and a separate linear actuator to advance the drill.
+Abstract: In this letter, we present an end effector that can drill holes compliant to aeronautic standards while mounted on a lightweight robot arm.
+There is an unmet demand for a robotic solution capable of drilling inside an aircraft fuselage, as size, weight, and space constraints disqualify current commercial solutions for this task.
+Our main contribution is the mechanical design of the end effector with high-friction, vibration-reducing feet that are pressed against the workpiece during the drilling process to increase stability, and a separate linear actuator to advance the drill.
+This relieves the robot arm of the task of advancing and stabilizing the drill, and leaves it with the task of positioning and holding the end effector.
 The stabilizing properties of the end effector are confirmed experimentally.
-The solution took 1st place at the Airbus Shopfloor Challenge, an international robotics competition held at ICRA 2016 that modeled the in-fuselage drilling task.
+The solution took first place at the Airbus Shopfloor Challenge, an international robotics competition held at ICRA 2016 that modeled the in-fuselage drilling task.

-Abstract: We propose STARE, a wearable system to perform real-time, simultaneous eye tracking and focused object recognition for daily-life applications in varied illumination environments.
+Abstract: We propose STARE, a wearable system to perform realtime, simultaneous eye tracking and focused object recognition for daily-life applications in varied illumination environments.
 Our proposed method uses a single camera sensor to evaluate the gaze direction and requires neither a front-facing camera nor infrared sensors.
-To achieve this, we describe 1) a model-based approach to estimate the gaze direction using RGB eye images, 2) a method to recognize objects in the scene reflected on the cornea in real time, and 3) a 3D-printable prototype of a wearable gaze-tracking device.
+To achieve this, we describe: 1) a model-based approach to estimate the gaze direction using red-green-blue (RGB) eye images; 2) a method to recognize objects in the scene reflected on the cornea in real time; and 3) a 3D-printable prototype of a wearable gaze-tracking device.
 We verify the validity of our approach experimentally with different types of cameras in different illumination settings, and with a proof-of-concept implementation of a state-of-the-art neural network.
 The proposed system can be used as a framework for RGB-based eye tracking and human behavior analysis.

 G. A. Garcia Ricardez*, L. El Hafi*, F. von Drigalski*, R. Elizalde Zapata, C. Shiogama, K. Toyoshima, P. M. Uriguen Eljuri, M. Gall, A. Yuguchi, A. Delmotte, V. G. Hoerig, W. Yamazaki, S. Okada, Y. Kato, R. Futakuchi, K. Inoue, K. Asai, Y. Okazaki, M. Yamamoto, M. Ding, J. Takamatsu, and T. Ogasawara, “Climbing on Giant’s Shoulders: Newcomer’s Road into the Amazon Robotics Challenge 2017”, in Proceedings of 2017 IEEE/RAS Warehouse Picking Automation Workshop (WPAW 2017), Singapore, Singapore, May 2017.